divarvel/blog/posts/2014-03-04-lost-in-string-representations.md

 ## Data.Text

-`Data.Text` is a space efficient, unboxed representation for strings (it also provides a lazy version, which is a list of strict chuncks).
-It has extremely good space and time performance thanks to its internal representation and a powerfull loop fusion mechanism.
+`Data.Text` is a space efficient, unboxed representation for strings (it also provides a lazy version, which is a list of strict chunks).
+It has extremely good space and time performance thanks to its internal representation and a powerful loop fusion mechanism.
 Internally, it's packed *utf16*.

 **It's the representation you should use for your data models**.